j6nca/notes/docs/food/recipes/matcha_latte.md

 - Glass
 - Cocktail muddler [Optional]
+- Matcha whisk / Regular whisk
+- Small bowl

 ## Preparation

+- Bring water to a boil (use a bit of extra water to prep other tools)
+- Pour a bit of boiled water into small bowl to warm up the matcha whisk
+- Empty the small bowl
+- Scoop and sift 1 or 2 scoops of matcha powder (depending on preferred strength) into the small bowl
+- Pour in 100 mL of boiling water into small bowl and whisk until no clumps
 - Mash strawberries on the bottom of the glass (or add jam) [Optional]
 - Add ice to glass
 - Add milk